Is Jana Duggar Courting? Fans Think They Have Discovered The News

 — OK!
 Magazine USA (@OKMagazine) February 6, 2017

 You can see the picture at the top of this page.
 The family is getting ready for their version of a Valentine’s Day celebration.
-Jana at a glance looks like she is getting flowers ready, but if you pay attention, she is opening them up an envelope and taking out the card.
+Jana at a glance looks like she is getting flowers ready, but if you pay attention, she is opening up an envelope and taking out the card.

 Jana Duggar has a big smile on her face as she is removing a card.
 This could be flowers for her or for the entire family.
 Fans are commenting and speculating that someone sent flowers to Jana.
 If so, that could mean that she is courting or already close to doing it.
-You can’t see the card or anything, but you can see that if Jana has found a man there is still not an engagement ring on her finger.
+You can’t see the card or anything, but you can see that if Jana has found a man, there is still not an engagement ring on her finger.

 In another picture shared today, it looks like Joy-Anna Duggar might be hiding an engagement ring on her finger.
 The Inquisitr shared the details about this as well.
 She is holding a bag of baking soda, but it looks like she is holding it in a really odd way to keep everyone from being able to see her ring finger.
 Of course, if she is engaged, then Joy-Anna Duggar isn’t saying a word yet.